memcachier/docs/heroku_articles/django-memcache.md

         cache.set(TASKS_KEY, tasks)
     c = {'tasks': tasks}
     c.update(csrf(request))
-    return render_to_response('index.html', c)
+    return render(request, 'index.html', c)
 # ...
 ```

 The above code first checks the cache to see if the `tasks.all` key exists
 in the cache.
 If it does not, a database query is executed and the
 cache is updated.
 Subsequent pageloads will not need to perform the
 database query.
 The `time.sleep(2)` only exists to simulate a slow
 query.

 Deploy and test this new functionality: